Introduction to TREVA

 Patches

-Patches are small downloads that provide an update to the base image.
-The following steps will download and install the patch from the VM:
+Patches are small downloads that provide an update to the base image.- Patch-1 - http://bioinformatics.petermac.org/treva/patch1.tgz - Updates to the Cohort Pipeline

 Installation & System Requirements